Evan, our Sample Size of One, self-experimented with five popular sport drinks.

-Kevin’s routine was to wake up at 530am and before 6am consume 50 grams of one carbohydrate energy product mixed with 350ml of water.
-Kevin then rested for two hours and observed his glucose levels with a Dexcom 5 continuous glucose monitor.
+Evan’s routine was to wake up at 530am and before 6am consume 50 grams of one carbohydrate energy product mixed with 350ml of water.
+Evan then rested for two hours and observed his glucose levels with a Dexcom 5 continuous glucose monitor.
 For more information about the glucose monitor please visit the first blog in this series.
 Click here.

 Each product was consumed once and at least 24 hours apart from one another.